VirtusLab/git-machete-intellij-plugin/README.md

 Git Machete plugin is a robust tool that simplifies your git related workflow.
 It's a great complement of IntelliJ version control system.
 You can with ease rebase, pull, push or reset branches.
-Just define what relation between your branches you want to keep and leave the rest to Git Machete.
+Just use discover action or manually define what relation between your branches you want to keep and leave the rest to Git Machete.
 It gives you a simple view of what's going on in your repository.
 Just look at the edge colors or status descriptions to see what should be rebased, pushed, pulled or reset.